bobev18/py3chess/README.md

 BUG: currently  `others` relies on `raw_moves` -- should add test Maybe not a bug - added test, and it passes without changes to the use of raw_moves Well, turns out that board.relocate calls piece.init_moves(), which updates raw_moves

+BUG: using conditioned block for the consideration calls to un/block in the last commit fails to allow moves alongside pinned line